-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

 Year 2 Review (2022-2 Amendments for next year Impact Issues Academic targets remained a focus during 2022-23 with Covid recovery requiring continued increased investment in wellbeing, mental health and nurture, particularly for our disadvantaged pupils.
-Attainment for disadvantaged children at the end of Summer 2023 in Y1-Y6 was: Reading 75% at ARE or above compared to 87% of non-disadvantaged (29% above ARE compared to 49% of non-disadvantaged) This shows an increase in at ARE or above Reading of 8% compared to Summer 2022 and 20% compared to Summer 2021 Writing 46% at ARE or above compared to 74% of non-disadvantaged (13% above compared to 23% of non-disadvantaged) This shows an increase in at ARE or above of 21% compared to Summer 2022 and 22% compared to Summer 2021 Maths 75% at age related expectations or above compared to 92% of non-disadvantaged (21% above compared to 44% above) This shows an increase in ARE or above of 4% compared to Summer 2021 and 17% compared to Summer 2022 Progress for disadvantaged children at the end of Summer 2023 in Y1-Y6 compared to their entry point September 2022 was: Reading 100% are working at the same level or above, from their comparable starting point 46% demonstrate accelerated progress from their starting point Writing Whilst the attainment gap between disadvantaged and non- disadvantaged children in Reading and Maths remains a high priority for all cohorts, closing the significant gap evident in Writing remains our main priority for 2023-24.
+Attainment for disadvantaged children at the end of Summer 2023 in Y1-Y6 was: Reading 75% at ARE or above compared to 87% of non-disadvantaged (29% above ARE compared to 49% of non-disadvantaged) This shows an increase in at ARE or above Reading of 8% compared to Summer 2022 and 20% compared to Summer 2021 Writing 46% at ARE or above compared to 74% of non-disadvantaged (13% above compared to 23% of non-disadvantaged) This shows an increase in at ARE or above of 21% compared to Summer 2022 and 22% compared to Summer 2021 Naths 75% at age related expectations or above compared to 92% of non-disadvantaged (21% above compared to 44% above) This shows an increase in ARE or above of 4% compared to Summer 2021 and 17% compared to Summer 2022 Progress for disadvantaged children at the end of Summer 2023 in Y1-Y6 compared to their entry point September 2022 was: Reading 100% are working at the same level or above, from their comparable starting point 46% demonstrate accelerated progress from their starting point Whilst the attainment gap between disadvantaged and non-disadvantaged children in Reading and Maths remains a high priority for all cohorts, closing the significant gap evident in Writing remains our main priority for 2023-24.
 This will remain the key focus of this 3 year plan.
 Across all 3 areas, more high priority remains to resourcing high quality teaching and learning from teachers across school as opposed to focusing on intervention staff with a view to taking a quality first teaching/mastery approach in line with EEF guidance linked to strong research findings that this has the most significant impact on accelerating progress.
 Much of this is a key part of our strategic thinking for disadvantaged learners but does not have an additional cost now that it has reached the embedding point.
 Covid Impact Many of our disadvantaged children attended school at least part time during lockdowns, and all were offered a place however some parents declined this offer.
 This has meant a wider gap to close for some.
-During the lockdowns, SLT ensured all children were able to access remote lessons with hardware loans and support for those who couldn't, however a higher number of disadvantaged children not attending school did not engage at all or as fully compared to non-disadvantaged peers.
-This had a cumulative impact on the attainment of a significant number of disadvantaged pupils.
-For those who were at home, our learning support mentor held regular check ins with children and there were daily live lessons and a range of learning activities offered on Seesaw.
-A small number of children did not receive in person peer interaction and in person Having reviewed the impact of the plan for the year 2022-23, the Inclusion Team and Senior Leadership Team considers the priorities previously set to be still appropriate and relevant to giving our PPG pupils the best chance to achieve accelerated progress, with the following additions.
-Create further opportunities for team teaching in Year 5 and 6 and more teachers leading groups for closing gaps.
-Small group support in Writing for FSM and PLAC children in Y1-3 to close the attainment gap further Participation for all teaching and support staff in the MITA (Maximising the Impact of Teaching Assistants) programme Audit and restructure of support staff and introduction of Learning Coach and caseload model
+During the lockdowns, SLT ensured all children were able to access remote lessons with hardware loans and support for those who couldn't, however a higher number of disadvantaged children not attending school did not engage at all or as fully compared to Having reviewed the impact of the plan for the year 2022-23, the Inclusion Team and Senior Leadership Team considers the priorities previously set to be still appropriate and relevant to giving our PPG pupils the best chance to achieve accelerated progress, with the following additions. • Create further opportunities for team teaching in Year 5 and 6 and more teachers leading groups for closing gaps. • Small group support in Writing for FSM and PLAC children in Y1-3 to close the attainment gap further • Participation for all teaching and support staff in the MITA (Maximising the Impact of Teaching Assistants) programme • Audit and restructure of support staff and introduction of Learning Coach and caseload model